 Five-Star Rating System: What Score Did Evalene’s Number Receive?

 I have a five-star rating system for book reviews, similar to what you’d see on Goodreads.
-To learn more about how I rate books, visit my rating system page.
 The average rating most books receive is three stars.

 I will give EVALENE’S NUMBER three stars, which is: the story was enjoyable and writing was a good quality.
 While I enjoyed reading this book and thought there were a lot of intriguing elements and world-building, I did feel there were some character and craft issues that could be improved to help strengthen the story.